endric-daues/ipcauchy/README.md

 }
 ```

-Use the **runner.py** file to run the code with parameters using the following parameters in your terminal.
+Use the **runner.py** file to run the code with parameters in your terminal as follows.

 ```
 python runner.py --method [integration method] --file [instance json] --N [Optional (SP): Number of Angular Nodes] --r [Optional (SP): radial distance]